With a massive amount of data, humans must identify changes in performance and take action on that insight.

-Moreover, it’s hard to interpret the meaning of a specific shift in a metric, that could be innocuous or a life-changing opportunity for growth.
+Moreover, it’s hard to interpret the meaning of a specific shift in a metric that could be innocuous or a life-changing opportunity for growth.

 Anomalies can be classified into two categories:

-It can be applied to data with high quality and one of the measurements within the data contains sufficient information to reveal the anomaly, such that a human operator, given sufficient time and skill, would be able to unearth it.
+VDAD can be applied to data with high quality and one of the measurements within the data contains sufficient information to reveal the anomaly, such that a human operator, given sufficient time and skill, would be able to unearth it.

 Veos Digital Anomaly Detection Service is based on Time Series Analysis.

-Anomaly detection can be used also for marble issues identification.
+Anomaly detection can also be used for marble issues identification.

 Here’s an example of few sample of marble photos analyzed to find the imperfection.